AppliedOmics/Pro-MAP/README.md

-**Single Channel Microarray Preprocessing pipeline (SCaMP)** is a shiny app.
-It can be run within [Rstudio](https://www.rstudio.com/products/rstudio/download/) or hosted on a [shiny-server](https://shiny.rstudio.com/articles/shiny-server.html).
+**Pro-MAP** is a shiny app that can be run within [Rstudio](https://www.rstudio.com/products/rstudio/download/) or hosted on a [shiny-server](https://shiny.rstudio.com/articles/shiny-server.html).

-A running version of the app can be found at https://metaomics.uct.ac.za/shinyapps/SCaMP/
+A running version of the app can be found at https://metaomics.uct.ac.za/shinyapps/Pro-MAP/

+The app can be downloaded from [github](https://github.com/AppliedOmics/Pro-MAP)

+To run the app open any of the ui.R, server.R or global.R files in Rstudio.
+Click the Run App button in Rstudio to start the shiny app.

-# R packages
+### R packages

-The following R pacakged need to be installed for the app to run
+The following R packages need to be installed for the app to run

-Shiny libraries
+#### Shiny libraries
 ```
 install.packages('shiny')
 install.packages('shinydashboard')